 Slow-burning carbs are better as they give you a constant source of fuel throughout the day.
 Add some green veggies to your diet where possible.
 This doesn’t have to mean nibbling on lettuce leaves or going overboard guzzling endless green juices – the key here is balance.

-It often seems as though stress is something we have all just grown accustomed to having in our lives, but try to find ways to stay calm and tame anxiety – or your endocrine systems flood your body with cortisol when you’re angry, worried, overloaded and stressed – which wreaks yet more havoc on your body’s hormonal systems.
+It often seems as though stress is something we have all just grown accustomed to having in our lives, but try to find ways to stay calm and tame anxiety.
+Your body floods with cortisol when you’re angry, worried, overloaded and stressed – which wreaks yet more havoc on your body’s hormonal systems.

 Sleep is when our bodies repair and regenerate, so if you can make a point of having several early nights in the week and really relaxing for at least an hour before you go to bed, then your body will thank you for it and your entire quality of life will improve as a result.